barlaug/ML_Builiding_Energy_Efficiency/README.md

-# ML Energy Efficiency
+# Analyzing energy efficiency in buildings with machine learning

-This repository contains solutions for two projects in the course 02450 - Introduction to Machine Learning and Data Mining, at the Technical University of Denmark (DTU).
+This repository contains solutions for two projects in the course *02450 - Introduction to Machine Learning and Data Mining*, at the Technical University of Denmark (DTU).
 The project consists of two parts. <br/>

 ### Data:
 The data used for both parts is the [Energy Efficiency Dataset](https://www.kaggle.com/datasets/elikplim/eergy-efficiency-dataset):<br/>